MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/network-security-perimeter.md

 | Log query alerts | Microsoft.Insights/ScheduledQueryRules | 2022-08-01-preview |
 | Action groups <sup>1</sup> <sup>2</sup> | Microsoft.Insights/actionGroups | 2023-05-01 |

 <sup>1</sup> NSP only operates with [regional action groups](../alerts/action-groups.md#create-an-action-group-in-the-azure-portal).
-Global action groups deafult to public network access.
+Global action groups default to public network access.

-<sup>2</sup> Today, Eventhub is the only supported action type for NSP, all other actions will default to public network access.
+<sup>2</sup> Today, Eventhub is the only supported action type for NSP.
+All other actions default to public network access.

 The following components of Azure Monitor are **not** supported with a network security perimeter: